 Post University has been providing quality educational programs since its founding in 1890.
-The 58-acre campus is located in Waterbury, Connecticut, and consists of 273,400 square feet of facilities including fourteen buildings, four of which house nineteen instructional classrooms.
+The 58-acre campus is in Waterbury, Connecticut, and consists of 273,400 square feet of facilities including fourteen buildings, four of which house nineteen instructional classrooms.
 The campus and surrounding community offer a scenic, friendly, and innovative learning environment for students.
 The central location of the campus provides easy access to many of the major cultural centers in the northeast.
 The campus is located 90 minutes from New York City and two hours from Boston.
-Amtrak and Bradley International Airport are located in close proximity to the campus and provide quick and convenient transportation options.
+Amtrak and Bradley International Airport are near the campus and provide quick and convenient transportation options.